 3) Work your notice period properly:

-Use your notice period to ensure you wrap up any communication with your clients (and to pass all responsibilities onto the new individual), and why not impart wisdom onto your team mates through some brain storm sessions?
+Use your notice period to ensure you wrap up any communication with your clients (and to pass all responsibilities onto the new individual), and why not impart wisdom to your teammates through some brainstorming sessions?
 You may have knowledge which they have been wanting to gain, and now is the perfect time!

 4) Say thank you: